mehi-shokri/deside/README.md

 be detected on the power outlet itself, including nearby ones sharing the same electric line.

-The clock frequency of the PS/2 signal is lower than any other component or signal emanated from the PC (everything else is typically above the MHz), this allows noise filtering and keystrokes signal extraction.
+Being in the VLF range, the clock frequency of the PS/2 signal is lower than any other component or signal emanated from the PC (everything else is typically above the MHz), this allows noise filtering and keystrokes signal extraction.

+&nbsp;

-In order to implement the attack the ground from a nearby power socket is routed to the ADC using a modified power cable (remember the disclaimer) which separates the ground wire for probing and includes a resistor between the two probe hooks.
+In order to implement the attack the ground from a nearby power socket is routed to an oscilloscope used as an ADC using a modified power cable (remember the disclaimer) which separates the ground wire for probing and includes a resistor between the two probe hooks.
 The current dispersed on the ground is measured using the voltage potential difference between the two ends of the resistor.